mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

 |

 We are going to build a program that uses a turtle to simulate the traffic lights.
 There are several lessons here.
-The first demonstrates how we can program a state machine in Python, by using a variable to keep track of the current state, and a number of ``if`` statements to inspect the current state, and take the actions as we change to a different state.
+The first demonstrates how we can construct a state machine in Python, by using a variable to keep track of the current state, and a number of ``if`` statements to inspect the current state, and change to a different state.
 The second lesson shows how we can assign a new value to a non-local variable.
 Finally, we see how to use events from the keyboard to trigger the state changes.

 .. code-block:: python